razdan/DeltaQuadrant/_posts/2016-02-24-Reimagining-Leisure-Travel.markdown

 Core component of this new Travel-first model are to start with designing various ‘experience templates’ that incorporate different types of services that together provide a certain type of experience.
 For example, ‘Foodie Experience in France’ for foodies would include visits to acclaimed restaurants, visits to wineries in Bordeaux region etc., in addition to a quick visit to Versailles.

-Fig: OTA designing experience templates
+Fig: OTAs designing experience templates

 ![travana 4](https://cloud.githubusercontent.com/assets/9044334/13304272/8d9c3eae-db08-11e5-84ac-362b564ca62d.png)